 The genotype refers to which two alleles an organism has.
 Sometimes both alleles are the same and sometimes they are different.
 The phenotype refers to the visible trait that results from the combination of alleles that are present.

 Mendel began his experiments with true breeding strains, meaning plants that have offspring of only one phenotype when mated.
 In true breeding strains, both alleles are the same for a gene.
 Since there is only one kind of allele present, mating two plants from the same strain will produce offspring that have the same phenotype and genotype as their parents.
 Plants or animals with two identical alleles for a gene are said to be homozygous.

 Mendel first crossed two different true breeding strains together, one that produced yellow peas and one that produced green peas.
 We’ll use letters to represent alleles.
 Capital “A” will represent the yellow pea allele and lowercase “a” will represent the green pea allele.

 The yellow pea phenotype has a genotype of AA.

 The green pea phenotype has a genotype of aa.

 When Mendel looked at the results of this mating, he saw that all of the offspring had yellow seeds.
 How did this happen?
 If one of the parent plants had green peas, why didn't a single one of the children plants have green peas?
 We can answer these questions and understand what's happening to the alleles in this crossing with the help of a Punnet Square.

-Begin by writing the parent's genotype along the top and side of the Punnet Square.
+Begin by writing the parents' genotypes along the top and side of the Punnet square.

 Despite the fact that both alleles are present in the offspring, the traits did not blend together to result in yellowish-green peas.
 Instead, only one phenotype was visible and all peas were yellow.
-The yellow pea phenotype is said to be dominant, meaning that it is visible in the heterozygous individual.
+Because of this, the yellow pea phenotype is said to be dominant, meaning that it is visible in the heterozygous individual.

 For the second generation, Mendel mated the heterozygous offspring from the first generation together.